Need help? We are available to speak to you 7 days a weekRead More

 Understanding your rights in challenging migration decisions

-If your case at the Administrative Appeals Tribunal (AAT) did not result in a favorable decision or you believe a decision made by a Minister in migration matters is legally flawed, a judicial review may be your next step.
+If your case at the Administrative Review Tribunal (ART) did not result in a favorable decision or you believe a decision made by a Minister in migration matters is legally flawed, a judicial review may be your next step.
 At Australian Migration Lawyers, we represent clients in judicial reviews of migration decisions, ensuring your case is meticulously prepared and presented in court.

 Claim your consultation